escherba/python-cityhash/README.rst

 Authors
 -------
-The Python bindings were originally written by Alexander [Amper] Marshalov, then repackaged for PyPI (with minor improvements) by Eugene Scherba.
+The Python bindings were written by Alexander [Amper] Marshalov, and are currently maintained by Eugene Scherba.
 The original CityHash algorithm is by Google.

 License
 -------